Skip to content

 NOTE You may first want to check the legality of using VPN in your location

-Connection options🔗
+Connection options

-1. OpenOndemand portal
+1. OpenOndemand portal for interactive compute sessions;

-2. Thinlinc connection to the login nodes
+2. Thinlinc connection to the login nodes for light-weight graphical work, such as preparing jobscripts, submitting jobs, etc;

-OpenOndemand portal (web access)🔗
+OpenOndemand portal (web access)

 The OpenOndemand portals allows you to connect via a browser, access login node terminal, edit text files, view the queue and launch interactive apps directly on the compute nodes: